-- Diagnosing the application problem related to database
+- Diagnosing the application problem related to the database

 Having the right tool can speed up database-related tasks and make you more productive.

-The following software gives you the flexibility to manage, develop, and easily administer database.
+The following tools gives you the flexibility to manage, develop, and easily administer database.

 DB Visualizer is a universal tool for developers, database analysts & application analysts to browse through a database, edit and compile procedures, etc.